 The cerebral aneurysm consists of a focal pathological dilatation of the cerebrovasculature, which becomes prone to rupture.

 These vascular anomalies are classified by presumed pathogenesis.
-Saccular or congenital aneurysms constitute 90% of all cerebral aneurysms and are located in the main branch points of the great arteries.
+Saccular or congenital aneurysms constitute 90% of all cerebral aneurysms located in the main branch points of the great arteries.

 Dolichoectatic, fusiform or arteriosclerotic aneurysms are elongated expansions of the proximal arteries that account for 7% of all cerebral aneurysms.
 Infectious or mycotic aneurysms are peripherally located and comprise 0.5% of all cerebral aneurysms.